FAQ¶

 tag for non-same-origin scripts:

-Script File Hosted on CDN:
+Script file stored on CDN:

-Add the following header in the CDN settings:
+Add Header in CDN settings:

-Add the attribute crossorigin="anonymous"
+Add attribute crossorigin="anonymous"

 to the <script>